Emergency Electrical Service

 - Overloaded Outlets – When you need an extra outlet, chances are, you’re more likely to invest in a power strip or an outlet extender rather than to call in an electrician to install a new outlet for you.
 While this is okay for short periods of time, it’s not a permanent solution.
 The reality is that it can be dangerous.
 Outlets are designed to handle only so much electricity, and overloading an outlet with too many high-voltage devices can put you at risk for an electrical fire.

 - Outdated Wiring – According to the National Fire Prevention Association, faulty wiring is the number one cause of residential house fires in the United States.
 Some signs of outdated wiring include frequently tripped breakers or blown fuses; an over-fused electrical panel; flickering or dimming lights; frequently burnt out light bulbs; hot plugs, cords or switch plates; a burning smell; a buzzing sound; a sparking outlet when you unplug a cord; insulation that is broken, cut or cracked; and loose outlets.
-However, even if you haven’t spotted any of these signs, if you live in an older home, it doesn’t hurt to have an electrician come out to ensure that your wiring is up to date and working properly.
+However, even if you haven’t spotted any of these signs, if you live in an older home, it doesn’t hurt to have a licensed Cincinnati electrician (like us!) come out to ensure that your wiring is up to date and working properly.

 - Ungrounded Outlets – Take a minute to look at your outlets.
 If they have three slots, it means they are grounded.
 That third slot in grounded outlets is vitally important from a safety standpoint because it helps to protect against power surges.
 Power surges can cause electrical fires, so if your outlets are ungrounded, contact an electrician to get them upgraded.

 - Non-GFCI Outlets – GFCI (ground fault circuit interrupter) outlets are designed to shut off when there is a change in the electrical flow to the circuit.
 These outlets are especially important to have in areas of your home that could be prone to leaks or flooding, like the basement, laundry room, bathrooms and kitchen, as well as any outlets you have outside.
 Without GFCI outlets, there’s a higher chance for a wide range of electrical emergencies, including shocks and fires.
+Give us a call at ElectricMasters so we can make sure your outlets are safe and high-functioning!

 - Unprotected Outlets – When kids are young, they tend to be very curious about the world around them, and that includes the electrical outlets in your home.
-If your child inserts his or her finger into an outlet, or even the wrong object, it could lead to shocks, burns or even electrocution.
+If your child inserts his or her finger into an outlet, or even the wrong object, it could lead to shocks, burns, or even electrocution.
 If you have young children at home, or even pets, install safety wall plates on your outlets.

 - Improper Extension Cord Use – Many of us use extension cords every day, but it’s important to use them properly, as improper extension cord use is one of the leading causes of electrical fires.
-Additionally, every year, there are approximately 4,000 injuries related to extension cords that are traded in emergency rooms.
+Additionally, every year, there are approximately 4,000 injuries related to extension cords that are treated in emergency rooms.
 Extension cords are not a permanent solution, and should only be used sparingly.
-Furthermore, you’ll want to ensure that your extension cords are rated for the desired use; never plus in appliances or other electrical devices that exceed the power rating of an extension cord.
+Furthermore, you’ll want to ensure that your extension cords are rated for the desired use; never plug in appliances or other electrical devices that exceed the power rating of an extension cord.

 - Light Bulbs With the Wrong Wattage – When you’re buying light bulbs for lamps and other light fixtures in your home, it’s important to ensure that you pay attention to wattage.
 If you use higher-wattage bulbs than what your fixtures can accommodate safely, it can lead to overloaded wiring, which can cause an electrical fire.

 - Malfunctioning Appliances – It’s important to make sure that all of your appliances are functioning properly, and if they aren’t, don’t plug them in or try to use them until they are fixed.
 For instance, if your washing machine always causes the circuit breaker to trip, or if there is smoke coming out of your clothes dryer, shut off the power to the outlets they are plugged into, unplug them and get them repaired right away.
 You should also make sure that you inspect the power cord of all appliances and electrical devices before plugging them in.
-If the cord is frayed, burnt or damaged in any other way, it will need to be replaced.
-Using faulty or malfunctioning appliances puts you at risk for burns, shocks or even electrical fires.
+If the cord is frayed, burnt, or damaged in any other way, it will need to be replaced.
+Using faulty or malfunctioning appliances puts you at risk for burns, shocks, or even electrical fires.

 What should you do if an electrical emergency occurs?